 3 Hours Before Flight Time

-Travelling to Cusco shouldn’t be underestimated remember the Inca empire is located at 3,400 meters (11,200ft), therefore we strongly recommend to consult your doctor about altitude pills and the vaccines you may need.
+Travelling to Cusco shouldn’t be underestimated, remember the Inca empire is located at 3,400 metres (11,200ft), therefore we strongly recommend to consult your doctor about altitude pills and the vaccines you may need.

 It will be a really enjoyable adventure that you will remember for a long time.
-Cusco the capital of the Incas, a city that still maintains Inca constructions.
-Machu Picchu is located at 2500 meters (8200 feet) above sea level, the visit to this Inca city is very unique and special.
-Along the way you will experience the change of climates because Machu Picchu is located in a tropical mountainous area.
-During the visit to Macchu Picchu you will experience the walks that the Incas did during their existence in this magical place.
-The following destinations are waiting for you:
+You will visit the beautiful Sacred Valley with astonishing landscapes and Machu Picchu which is located about 2500 meters (8200 feet) above sea level and the visit to this magical Inca city is very unique and special.
+You will see several ancient Inca ruins on the way there and eventually you will reach Macchu Picchu.
+Experience the walks that the Incas did during their existence in that magical place.
+The following activities are waiting for you:

 Hotel night in Cusco